nus-cs2103-AY2021S2/tp/docs/team/charleslee01.md

 Given below are my contributions to the project.

 * **Code Refactoring**: Code Quality Improvements
-  * Increase defensive coding, exceptions and assertions.
+  * Apply assertions to ensure maintain defensive coding.
   * Update Javadoc comments so that it fits the current context.
-  * General housekeeping of code quality during development.
+  * Improve code quality during development.
   * Ensure the MESSAGE_USAGE is synchronised for all command.

 * **Code Testing**: Update and improve test cases